alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.2 Embedding

-Distance matrices are then derived from the subsequences spatial data (3D coordinates) and are embedded into range contact maps.
+The original spatial data, represented as 3D atomic coordinates, is initially transformed into distance matrices — representations that are invariant to rotation and translation, thereby facilitating broader pattern recognition.
+These distance matrices are subsequently embedded into range-based contact maps.
 While this embedding entails a significant loss of information, it offers the key advantage of converting continuous data into a binary representation.
 The contact maps are defined using a six-range percentile-based partitioning scheme, identified as optimal through the comparative analysis : this configuration balances reconstruction accuracy with computational efficiency, and demonstrates consistent performance across diverse structures.
 Moreover, it ensures the homogeneous distribution of contacts across the maps, a property that appears particularly advantageous for neural network training.

 <img src="./figures/FLUOPROTEINS_distances.png" alt="Fluoprotein distances" style="width: 700px;">